A hiker on a hill, on the Camino Frances, looking down over the town of Vega de Valcarce, Spain, in thedistance, on a sunny day

 C. Points of Interest

-1. Villafranca del Bierzo: The Church of Santiago and the Convent of the Annunciation are key architectural highlights in this town steeped in history.
+1. Villafranca del Bierzo: The Church of Santiago and the Convent of the Annunciation are key architectural highlights in this town.
 Also, visit the Castle of the Marquises, another landmark symbolizing the town?s rich past.

 2. Vega de Valcarce: The Castle of Sarracín stands as a sentinel over the village, and the surrounding mountains add to the charm of this scenic location.